Ahren-Chen/Piraten-Kapern/logbook.md

 * Fixed some bugs and also updated the final results printing to include what strategy each player is using.

 Jan 27 2023:
-* Started Step 5 and updated the README with new MVP's
+* Started Step 5 and updated the README with new MVP's.
+* Created card class, cardpile class, cardfaces enum, carddrawer class, drawer abstract class, and source interface to draw from.
+* Created methods so that when the card pile is created it is already shuffled.
+* Created the draw